27 results found

 Thomas R, Burger R, Hauck K, 2018, Richer, wiser and in better health?
-The socioeconomic gradient inhypertension prevalence, unawareness and control in South Africa., Social Science and Medicine, Vol: 217, Pages: 18-30, ISSN: 0277-9536
+The socioeconomic gradient inhypertension prevalence, unawareness and control in South Africa, Social Science and Medicine, Vol: 217, Pages: 18-30, ISSN: 0277-9536

 The socioeconomic gradient in chronic conditions is clear in the poorest and wealthiest of countries, but extant evidence on this relationship in low- and middle-income countries is inconclusive.
 We use data gathered between 2008-2012 from a nationally representative sample of over 10,000 South African adults, and objective health measures to analyse the differential effects of education, income and other factors on the prevalence of hypertension, individuals' awareness and control of hypertensive status.
 Prevalence of hypertension is high at 38% amongwomen and 34% among men.
 59% of hypertensive individuals are unaware of their status.
 We and prevalence and unawareness of hypertension are a public health concern across all incomegroups in South Africa.
 Higher income is however associated with effective control amongst men.
 Completing secondary education is associated with 7 mmHg lower blood pressure only in a small sub-group of women but is associated with 22 percentage point higher likelihoodof effective hypertension control amongst women.
 We conclude that poorer and less educated individuals are particularly at high risk of cardiovascular disease in South Africa.

-Morton A, Arulselvan A, Thomas R, 2018, Allocation rules for global donors, JOURNAL OF HEALTH ECONOMICS, Vol: 58, Pages: 67-75, ISSN: 0167-6296
+Morton A, Arulselvan A, Thomas RA, 2018, Allocation Rules for Global Donors., Journal of Health Economics, Vol: 58, Pages: 67-75, ISSN: 0167-6296

-Thomas R, Burger R, Harper A, et al., 2017, Differences in health-related quality of life between HIV-positive and HIV-negative people in Zambia and South Africa: a cross-sectional baseline survey of the HPTN 071 (PopART) trial, LANCET GLOBAL HEALTH, Vol: 5, Pages: E1133-E1141, ISSN: 2214-109X
+Thomas RA, Burger R, Harper A, et al., 2017, Differences in health-related quality of life between HIV-positive and HIV-negative people in Zambia and South Africa: a cross-sectional baseline survey of the HPTN 071 (PopART) trial, The Lancet Global Health, Vol: 5, Pages: e1133-e1141, ISSN: 2214-109X

 Cundale K, Thomas R, Malaya JK, et al., 2017, A health intervention or a kitchen appliance?
 Household costs and benefits of a cleaner burning biomass-fuelled cookstove in Malawi, SOCIAL SCIENCE & MEDICINE, Vol: 183, Pages: 1-10, ISSN: 0277-9536

-Hauck K, Thomas R, Smith PC, 2017, Beyond cost-effectiveness: Health systems constraints to delivery of a health benefits package, What's In, What's Out: Designing Benefits for Universal Health Coverage, Pages: 201-213, ISBN: 9781944691059
+Hauck KD, Thomas R, Smith P, 2017, Beyond Cost Effectiveness: Health Systems Constraints to Delivery of a Health Benefits Package, What's in What's out: Designing Benefits for Universal Health Coverage, Editors: Glassman, Giedion, Smith, Publisher: Center for Global Development, Pages: 201-213

 Thomas RA, Chalkidou K, 2016, Cost–effectiveness analysis, Health System Efficiency How to Make Measurement Matter for Policy and Management, Editors: Smith, Cylus, Papanicolas, Publisher: European Observatory on Health Systems and Policies, ISBN: 9789289050418